ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/developing_the_application.rst

 Running the web client in a container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A ``Dockerfile`` is provided in the repository that can be used to build and run the web client application.
+A ``Dockerfile`` is provided in the repository that can be used to build and run the web client application in a docker container.

 .. note:: The ``Dockerfile`` uses the ``requirements.txt`` file in ``web_client`` directory to install
     application dependencies in the container.
 This requirements file is not used by any other part of the